ttscoff/planter-cli/src/_README.md

 repo: # If a repository URL is provided, it will be pulled and duplicated instead of copying an existing file structure
 ```

-#### Default values in template strings

-In a template you can add a default value for a placholder by adding `%default value` to it.
-For example, `%%project%Default Project%%` will set the placeholder to `Default Project` if the variable value matches the default value in the configuration (or doesn't exist).
-This allows you to accept the default on the command line but have a different value inserted in the template.
-To use another variable in its place, use `$KEY` in the placeholder, e.g. `%%project%$title%%` will replace the `project` key with the value of `title` if the default is selected.
-Modifiers can be used on either side of the `%`, e.g. `%%project%$title:snake%%`.

 #### Multiple choice type